upenndigitalscholarship/prima/en/about.md

 **Rossella Di Rosa** is a content creator and the primary linguistic overseer of PRIMA.

+### Project Team

+**Cosette Bruhns Alonso** is the project manager and editorial lead, and translation contributor.

+**Andy Janco** is the back-end developer.

+**Cassandra Hradil** is the designer and front-end developer.

-We could not do this without the help and support of:
+We could not do this without the support of:

-Cosette Bruhns Alonso

-Andy Janco

-Cassandra Hradil

 Kara Gaulrapp

 Stewart Varner

+Christine Weller

 And grants and/or support from:

 The Penn Language Center

 The Center for Research Data & Digital Scholarship

 The Price Lab

 SACHS Program for Arts Innovation